tylim88/Create-Prisma-App/templates/README.md

 1. Docker
 2. Kitematic(optional): Docker GUI\*
 3. TeamSQL(optional): SQL database GUI\*
-4. A PSQL database hosted online(for non-dev environment with default setting)\*\*
+4. A PSQL database hosted online(for non-dev environment)\*\*

 \*With or without Kitematic and TeamSQL, we still able to get the app running, but I strongly recommend them because they are powerful utilities
 \*\*I was unable to docker-compose PSQL and Prisma in Ubuntu(but no problem in Window and Mac).
 Hence to satisfy all three platforms, I decided to exclude PSQL from docker and this is actually a better decision because having database on the other server add security.
+Even if you dont have databse online, a demo database is ready for you, you can run test-setup with ease, but I still recommend you come up with your own online database for non-dev environment.

 Here is instruction to get running: